MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/ServiceOrderJobType.md

 ---
-title: ServiceOrderJobType - Common Data Model | Microsoft Docs
+title: ServiceOrderJobType in automotive - Common Data Model | Microsoft Docs
 description: Type of service job that is performed frequently and should follow a standard procedure.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Service Order Job Type
+# Service Order Job Type in automotive

 Type of service job that is performed frequently and should follow a standard procedure.